 Today it is a downhill walk through pine and rhododendron forests to Melamchigaon.
 Melamchigaun is a beautiful Sherpa village surrounded by forest.
 Lunch at Melamchigaun, after lunch, descend to the river valley below and cross over the Melamchi Khola, and climb to Tarkeyghyang.
 Overnight in trekkers lodge.

 Day 5.
 Tarkeghyang – Sermathang(2621/4-5hrs)

-The trail today is less physically demanding, the trail is mostly over flat land through some forested areas, small villages, and terraced rice fields.
-After crossing several small streams and waterfalls we arrive at Sermathang.
-Overnight in Sermathang.
+The trail today is less challenging.
+It is mostly over flat land through some forested areas, small villages, and terraced fields.
+After crossing several small streams and waterfalls, we arrive at Sermathang.
+Overnight in trekkers lodge.

-Today we will have a short downhill trek about three hours through meadows and cultivated fields to reach Melamchi Bazaar.
-We will have lunch at Melamchi Bazaar and after lunch drive to Kathmandu(3-4 hrs) and transfer to your hotel(within the city limit).
+Today we hike downhill for about three hours through meadows and cultivated fields to reach Melamchi Bazaar.
+We will have lunch at Melamchi Bazaar.
+After lunch, drive to Kathmandu(3-4 hrs) and transfer to your hotel(within the city limit).

 Trip Type Trekking

 Trip SeasonsAll the year-round, best during spring and autumn.

 Best MonthsJanuary, February, March, April, October, November, December